Union Square Saigon: Passage Eden

+Vincom Center A

-The construction was started in early 2011, the project was then renamed to Vincom Center A by Vincom (now is Vingroup) and opened in October 2012, it was a part of Vincom Center Complex in Ho Chi Minh City along with Vincom Center B (which is Vincom Center Đồng Khởi), the whole project was one of their first properties in this city.
-Both have distinguished functions, the Vincom Center A, a building with New Classical architecture, is for luxury shopping mall, convention center and hotel (Vincom Luxury Hotel was planned to open here), while the Vincom Center B with modern architecture is for office tenants, apartment and more affordable shopping mall with game arcade.
+The construction was started in early 2011, the project was then renamed to Vincom Center A by Vincom (now is Vingroup) and opened in October 2012, it was a part of Vincom Center Complex in Ho Chi Minh City along with Vincom Center B (which is now Vincom Center Đồng Khởi), the whole project was one of their first properties in this city.
+Both have distinguished functions, the Vincom Center A, a building with New Classical architecture, is for luxury shopping mall, convention center and a Vinpearl hotel (Vinpearl Luxury Saigon Hotel was planned to open here), while the Vincom Center B with modern architecture is for office tenants, apartment and more affordable shopping mall with game arcade.

+Union Square and Mandarin Oriental, Saigon Hotel

 Five months after opening in 2013, Phạm Nhật Vượng, the CEO of Vingroup, decided to sell Vincom Center A for VIPD Group, a business that related to Trương Mỹ Lan, the building then was renamed into Union Square and kept it until now.
-The Vincom Luxury hotel was also replaced by the Mandarin Oriental, Saigon hotel, it was announced in May 2018 that it was expected to inaugurate in 2019 (or 2020); however, the hotel still not opened.
+The Vinpearl Luxury Saigon Hotel was also replaced by the Mandarin Oriental, Saigon Hotel, it was announced in May 2018 that it was expected to inaugurate in 2019 (or 2020); however, the hotel still not completed to open.